 Membership of committees

 Meeting attendance 2019/20

-Joanne Lockwood, Parent Governor - Vice-Chair
+Joanne Lockwood, Parent Governor - Chair of Governors

 I am a parent governor with a child in Year 11 and one due to join the school in September.
 Whilst I am new as a governor at The Mandeville School, I do have experience of being a parent governor at both infant and junior schools locally.
 As a parent I have a keen interest in education and supporting the school in any way I can.
 As an HR specialist I bring my skills in people management and team development to the Governing Body.
 I am keen to learn and support the school as much as I can in my role as governor.